ir2-lab/OpenTRIM/doc/main.md

 It consists of the following components:

-- \ref guiapp "`opentrim-gui`" : A GUI tool to configure, run and evaluate simulations
+- \ref opentrim_gui "opentrim-gui" : A GUI tool to configure, run and evaluate simulations
 - The \ref cliapp "`opentrim` command line program"
 - The \ref MC with all the C++ ion transport code, which can be linked to by external applications
 - A \ref XS "library of C++ classes" for screened Coulomb scattering calculations